-What better way to make 2022 the best year yet than by entering a cycling event, riding a self-supported route or ticking off a bucket list cycling experience.
+At Wiggle, we're always up for it.
+So what better way to make 2023 the best year yet than by entering a cycling event, riding a self-supported route or ticking off a bucket list cycling experience.

-Whether you are wanting to challenge yourself to ride a new distance, use an event as motivation to get fitter, or simply love two-wheeled adventures, there is a top cycling challenge to suit every cycling enthusiast.
+Whether you are wanting to challenge yourself to ride a new distance, use an event as motivation to get fitter, or simply love two-wheeled adventures, there is a top cycling challenge to suit every rider.

 Coast to Coast